Breens-Mbaka/JetpackCompose-LiveScoreApp-MVVM/README.md

-# NOTE ✋🚦
+# NOTE ✋🚦[READ CAREFULLY!!]
+If you coming from the tutorial its sad to say Elena API will be closing its operation on the 1st October.
+But good news 😊 the API integration will remain the same, just a change of the live-scores API.

-Elena API is closing soon so I resorted to using the SportsData API, the main branch contains the Elena API integration and the fix/sport-data-api branch contains the new API integration
+The `main branch` contains the `Elena API` integration and the `fix/sport-data-api` branch contains the new `SportsData API` integration which has a free tier also

 ## LiveScoreApp
 An Android App that fetches live and upcoming matches that used to fetch data from ElenaSport API but now SportsData API